oxford-arc/arc-software-guide/docs/source/apps/arc_castep.rst

 .. warning::

    While the use of CASTEP is free for University researchers, you still require a licence to run it.
-Licensing information can ve found here: http://www.castep.org/CASTEP/GettingCASTEP
+Licensing information can be found here: http://www.castep.org/CASTEP/GettingCASTEP

    Once you have a valid licence, you need to request access via this form: https://www.arc.ox.ac.uk/restricted-licence-software-applications to request access on ARC.